As a student at UBC, it’s important to build a community that can help you thrive on campus.

-The ASA Lounge is a social-study space located in Buchanan D140.
-The Aboriginal Student Affairs advising team works in this area, and is happy to chat with you about any degree planning questions you might have.
+The AISA Lounge is a social-study space located in Buchanan D140.
+The Arts Indigenous Student Advising team works in this area, and is happy to chat with you about any degree planning questions you might have.
 Students are also welcome to pop in to relax between classes.

 First Nations Longhouse